VPN Protocols Explained In Plain Language

-(But here’s just a little bit of information for you anyway.)
+(You don’t need to know about VPN protocols, but here’s just a little bit of information for you anyway.)

 Here’s good news for non-IT types, which is most of us.